Vedbhanushali/SUPREME_DSA/19_Graphs/README.md

 ## Shortest path using Dijkstra algorithm

 It is greedy apporach which uses heap or set this both data structure gives sorts based on shortest distance between nodes so.
+E - number of edge
+V - number of vertices
+TC - ElogV

+approach :

+- insert src dist as 0 and insert it in set
+- one by one till set gets empty take smallest distance node
+- from this node check distance of all neighbour node is less then update in dist array as well set so new reordering happens and we get smallest distance nodes first

 ```cpp
 #include <iostream>